 Strategic Priorities for Increasing our Impact

-- Organizational leadership is committed and fully involved; Board is at least supportive and prepared to engage when the time is right
+- Organizational leadership is fully involved; the board is at least informed, supportive, and prepared to engage when the time is right.

-- Sufficient resources – both time and money — have been committed
+- Sufficient resources – both time and money — have been dedicated.

 - See advancing racial equity and racial justice as central to achieving their mission and integral to their strategy, programs, and operations, not as isolated activities.

 - Understand that this transformative change work:

 - requires the engagement of people throughout the system

 - requires individual and collective willingness to change